-Among other matters, the revisions to the STA and IRB approach include new and adjusted threshold amounts used in the classification of credit risk exposures, the calculation of the minimum required capital and reserve funds, and regulatory reporting.
+Among other matters, the revisions to the STA and IRB approaches include new and adjusted threshold amounts used in the classification of credit risk exposures, the calculation of the minimum required capital and reserve funds, and regulatory reporting.
 These threshold amounts also impact the classification of assets and liabilities in the liquidity risk and interest rate risk in the banking book (IRRBB) frameworks.

-Accordingly, the purpose of this proposed directive is to specify the appropriate threshold amounts to be used by banks, controlling companies and branches of foreign institutions (hereinafter collectively referred to as banks) when implementing the various requirements of the revised STA and IRB approach and the liquidity risk and IRRBB frameworks.
+Accordingly, the purpose of this proposed directive is to specify the appropriate threshold amounts to be used by banks, controlling companies and branches of foreign institutions (hereinafter collectively referred to as 'banks') when implementing the various requirements of the revised STA and IRB approaches and the liquidity risk and IRRBB frameworks.

-This proposed directive replaces Directive 1 of 2016 dated 12 April 2016.
+This proposed directive is intended to replace Directive 1 of 2016 dated 12 April 2016 and withdraw Directive 8 of 2023 dated 28 September 2023.